DataBiosphere/java-pfb/README.md

 ./gradlew srcclr
 ```

-Results of the scan are uploaded to [Defect DOJO](https://defectdojo.dsp-appsec.broadinstitute.org/dashboard).
+Results of the scan are uploaded to [Veracode](https://sca.analysiscenter.veracode.com/workspaces/jppForw/projects/768265/issues).
+You can request an account to view results from #dsp-infosec-champions.

 ## Running SonarQube locally